 In Porthcurno, right at the tip of Cornwall, near Land’s End, you will find one of Britain’s best hidden gems.
-The Minack Theatre is a unique open-air theatre perched on the cliffs above the sea.
-If you want to travel abroad but can’t afford the flights, The Minack Theatre is the closest thing you can get to being abroad in the UK.
-Turquoise crystal clear waters, a botanical garden and an ancient Roman styled theatre await you.
+The Minack Theatre is a unique open-air theatre perched on the cliffs above the sea where you will be greeted with Turquoise crystal clear waters, a botanical garden and an ancient Roman styled theatre.

 From more traditional theatrical performances like Goodnight Mister Tom, Pride and Prejudice and some of Shakespeare’s many plays, to music concerts, ballet and circus shows, The Minack Theatre really offers something for everyone.

 However, even if you don’t manage to catch a show at The Minack Theatre, you can still explore the theatre, exhibition centre, gardens, café and gift shop.

 Top tip: Be sure to also visit Porthcurno Beach, one of the UK’s most beautiful beaches, which is hidden just around the corner from the theatre.

 Love walking and stunning scenery to add to your English Bucket List?
 Then the South West Coastal Path (SWCP) is perfect for you.

 With around 630 miles of superb coastline, the SWCP is a National Trail that runs along the Somerset, Devon, Cornwall and Dorset Coasts.

 The entire path takes around 52 days to walk but if you are visiting the region you can opt to walk small sections of the path.